This page is sponsored by:

 biography

-Born in Oklahoma City in October 1942, gorgeous Pamela Tiffin grew up in Chicago, where she began a modeling career while in her early teens.
+Pamela Tiffin Born in Oklahoma City on October 13, 1942, gorgeous Pamela Tiffin grew up in Chicago, where she began a modeling career while in her early teens.
 She moved to New York to model and attend college, but she became so successful in her modeling career that college soon took a back seat.
 On a trip to California, Tiffin met producer Hal Wallis (husband of actress Martha Hyer) who was so impressed with the beautiful teenager that he cast her in the Tennessee Williams drama Summer and Smoke (1961).
 Tiffin's sterling debut performance netted her nominations for two Golden Globe awards (in the Best Supporting Actress and Most Promising Female Newcomer categories) in early 1962.
 Later that year, Tiffin married magazine mogul Clay Felker.

 Pamela TiffinPamela TiffinPamela TiffinPamela Tiffin